deepstupid/hrem/README.md

 The primary models are:
 - **HRM (Hierarchical Reasoning Model)**: A recurrent architecture with two interdependent modules: a high-level module for abstract planning and a low-level module for detailed computations.
 - **HREM (Hierarchical Recurrent Execution Model)**: An extension of HRM with a multi-layer memory architecture and sparse memory addressing for more efficient information retrieval.
-- **EnhancedHREM**: An improved version of HREM with a better training algorithm, optimized architecture, and faster convergence.

 ## Quick Start